 Occupancy expense consists of operating lease rent and related costs for office space and data centers leased in North America, Europe and Asia.
-Fees incurred by us under a shared services agreement with Refinitiv for office space are also included in occupancy expense.
-We expect occupancy expense to increase as we expand the number of our employees and grow our operations.

 Net Interest Income (Expense)

 Interest income consists of interest earned from our cash deposited with large commercial banks and money market funds.
 Beginning with the second quarter of 2019, interest expense consists of commitment fees payable on, and, if applicable, interest payable on any borrowings outstanding under, the Revolving Credit Facility.